OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 ##### Trimming

-###### trim(string s) and
+###### trim(string s)

 Returns a copy of the string with leading and trailing whitespace removed.
-For example, trim(" island ") returns the string “island”.
+For example, " island ".trim() returns the string “island”.

 ###### strip(string s)

-Returns a copy of the string, with leading and trailing whitespace removed.
-For example, striptrim(" island ") returns the string “island”.
+Returns a copy of the string with leading and trailing whitespace removed.
+For example, " island ".strip() returns the string “island”.
 Identical to trim().

 ###### chomp(string s, string sep)

 Returns a copy of s with sep removed from the end if s ends with sep; otherwise, just returns s.
-For example, chomp("hardly", "ly") and chomp("hard", "ly") both return the string hard.
+For example, "hardly".chomp("ly") and "hard".chomp("ly") both return the string hard.

 ### Controls